sourcenetwork/defradb/README.md

 ### PubSub Example

-Lets construct a simple example of two nodes (node1 & node2) connecting to one another over the pubsub network on the same machine.
+Let's construct a simple example of two nodes (node1 & node2) connecting to one another over the pubsub network on the same machine.

 On Node1 start a regular node with all the defaults:
 ```
 defradb start
 ```

 Make sure to get the `Peer ID` from the console output.
-Lets assume its `12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B`.
+Let's assume its `12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B`.

 One Node2 we need to change some of the default config options if we are running on the same machine.
 ```
 defradb start --data $HOME/.defradb/data-node2 --p2paddr /ip4/0.0.0.0/tcp/9172 --url localhost:9182 --peers /ip4/0.0.0.0/tcp/9171/p2p/12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B
 ```

-Lets break this down
+Let's break this down
 - `--data` specifies the data folder
 - `--p2paddr` is the multiaddress to listen on for the p2p network (default is port 9171)
 - `--url` is the HTTP address to listen on for the client HTTP and GraphQL API.
-- `--peers`  is a comma-sperated list of peer multiaddresses.
+- `--peers`  is a comma-separated list of peer multiaddresses.
 This will be our first node we started, with the default config options.

-This will startup two nodes, connect to eachother, and establish the P2P gossib pubsub network.
+This will startup two nodes, connect to each other, and establish the P2P gossib pubsub network.

 ### Replicator Example

-Lets construct a simple example of Node1 *replicating* to Node2.
+Let's construct a simple example of Node1 *replicating* to Node2.

-Node1 is the leader, lets startup the node **and** define a collection.
+Node1 is the leader, let's startup the node **and** define a collection.
 ```
 defradb start
 ```

-On Node2 lets startup a node
+On Node2 let's startup a node
 ```
 defradb start --data $HOME/.defradb/data-node2 --p2paddr /ip4/0.0.0.0/tcp/9172 --url localhost:9182
 ```